Stylish dance act Flawless rocketed to fame on Britain’s Got Talent in 2009 and their supernova routines have yet to be eclipsed.

 As Swoosh said: “Flawless are definitely 100% into bringing dance and performing to the stage and getting everyone interested so pantomime is ideal for us.
 People of all ages go to the pantomime and we hope that everyone will enjoy what we do when we give the pirates a unique Flawless edge.
 People might only go to the theatre once a year, just to see the pantomime, so we want to make Peter Pan at Milton Keynes Theatre as engaging and entertaining as we can.
 For us, it’s definitely about making dance and theatre accessible and sharing in that passion.”

-Flawless will perform as a group of pop-locking, hip-hopping pirates in Peter Pan alongside Bradley Walsh, David Bedella, George Ure and Victoria Tyrrell at Milton Keynes Theatre from 5th December 2014 until 11th January 2015.
+Flawless will perform as a group of pop-locking, hip-hopping pirates in Peter Pan alongside Bradley Walsh, David Bedella, George Ure and Victoria Tyrrell at Milton Keynes Theatre from 5 December 2014 to 11 January 2015.